Tour Length

 2What are the most romantic places for a Namibia honeymoon safari?

 “Namibia is such a beautiful country, there is romance to be found wherever you go.
 But you can’t go everywhere, so you’ll need to make some choices.
 You don’t want to rush a honeymoon safari, so don’t try to cram too much into your trip.
 After all, between all the sightseeing, you will need some time to relax together.
-Wildlife-lovers should go to Etosha NP.
+Wildlife-lovers should go to Etosha National Park.
 Expect to see lots of elephants and other herbivores drinking at the waterholes.
 The skittish black rhino is a regular visitor too.
 The Sossusvlei area in Namib-Naukluft National Park is another must-see destination for newlyweds.
 Here you’ll find some of the most picture-perfect desert scenes in the country, and you’ll have the opportunity to climb one of the tallest sand dunes in Africa.
 If you’re in need of an urban fix, the quaint historical town of Swakopmund is worth visiting too.
-Take a stroll around to admire the German colonial architecture or hit the dunes on a quad bike or sandboard.
+Take a stroll around to admire the German colonial architecture or hit the dunes on a quad bike or sand board.
 The remote rugged region of Damaraland is another special place for a honeymoon safari.
 This is where you can see desert-adapted wildlife, most notably elephants and rhinos, elaborate Bushman art and a petrified forest.
-A stay at Okonjima Lodge, associated with the AfriCat Foundation, is recommended for honeymoon tours too.
-The sanctuary for big cats does excellent work for conservation and it offers an exciting opportunity to get close to endangered carnivores.”
+A stay at Okonjima Nature Reserve, associated with the AfriCat Foundation, is recommended for honeymoon tours too.
+The sanctuary for big cats does excellent work for conservation and it offers an exciting opportunity to get close to endangered species.”

 3Can we extend our trip with a beach holiday?

-4What kind of accommodation can I expect?
+4What kind of accommodations can I expect?

 “There is no shortage of fabulous lodges and hotels in Namibia.
-All towns have accommodation in different price categories.
-This is fortunate, as a honeymoon safari is a once-in-a-lifetime holiday and everything should be perfect, including the accommodation.
+All towns have accommodations in different price categories.
+This is fortunate, as a honeymoon safari is a once-in-a-lifetime holiday and everything should be perfect, including the accommodations.
 Although there are some big hotels, smaller establishments are more suitable for a honeymoon safari.
 These range from homely family-run guesthouses to stylish boutique hotels.
 When visiting any of the parks or reserves, you’ll most likely stay in a lodge or tented camp.
 As they aim for an exclusive luxury bush experience, they tend to be small.
-There is a trend towards sustainability and the camps usually blend in with the environment.
+There is a trend toward sustainability and the camps usually blend in with the environment.
 In line with this rustic feel, facilities are sometimes deliberately kept basic.
 The service and food are outstanding and newlyweds can expect the staff to make their stay extra special.
 Lodgings on the luxury end of the scale are often fully inclusive fly-in destinations that take care of your activities as well.”

 5Namibia Reviews